Chenttos/GoldenCC/README.md

 - CCAster's custom add-control sheet
 - paged module placement
 - resize chrome and custom module footprints
-- iOS 16 compatibility around `ControlCenterUIKit` and `ControlCenterServices`
+- iOS 15, 16 and 17 compatibility around `ControlCenterUIKit` and `ControlCenterServices`

 This source repository is intentionally separate from the public package feed.
 Pushing here does not publish a package to the live APT repo or GitHub Pages.